What virus? My excellent pandemic adventure in weirdly normal New Zealand.

 The one downside on arrival was two weeks’ mandatory quarantine, which we passed in a daze of Netflix and imaginative activities dreamed up by our two young boys.
 One afternoon, they designed a sports tournament around events that, while raucous, would stop short of destroying the hotel room.
 Rows of water bottles and a rubber ball became an indoor bowling alley; a balloon made a passable stand-in for a soccer ball.

 On Day 5, our 9-year-old said he had figured out an escape route: The main driveway was heavily guarded.
-But there was another gate at the end of a walkway, unmanned, and the barrier — metal gates of the kind used at music festivals — could easily be prised open.
+But there was another gate at the end of a walkway, unmanned, and the barrier — metal gates of the kind used at music festivals — could easily be prized open.
 “Granddad could meet us there in a limo,” chimed our 6-year-old, embracing the prison-break fantasy.

 When we eventually emerged, what greeted us was perhaps the world’s most weirdly normal place.